rrvsh/aenyrathia-wiki/Characters/Player Characters/Zel'eon Talos.md

   Flash of Genius:
 - You can offer potent insight at a moment's notice.
 Starting at 6th level, when you or a creature who can hear you within 30 feet, makes an ability check or saving throw, you can use your reaction to add your Intelligence modifier to that roll.You can use this reaction a number of times equal to your Intelligence modifier (a minimum of once), and you regain all of your expended uses when you complete a long rest.
 # Spell List
-- Cantrips: Frostbite, Green-Flame Blade, Shocking Grasp, True Strike (SA), Ray of Frost(SA), FireBolt(IN), Mending
+- Cantrips: Frostbite, Green-Flame Blade, Shocking Grasp, True Strike (SA), Ray of Frost(SA), FireBolt(IN), Mending, Thorn Whip
 - Spells:
   Absorb Element(E), Thunderous Smite(E),  Alter Self(E), Spider Climb(E), Searing Smite, Cure Wounds, Witch Bolt, Heat Metal, Burning Hands(IN), Scorching Ray(IN), Fireball(IN)